bmeurant/technical-docs/software-architecture/system-design-patterns/system-performance.md

 As of Java 21, Project Loom is the simplest and most powerful solution for the vast majority of applications.
 It allows developers to write clear, synchronous-style code that behaves in a non-blocking way.

 -   **How it works:** By running on a "virtual thread," a blocking I/O call (like JDBC's `executeQuery()`) no longer monopolizes an expensive OS thread.
 The JVM transparently handles the wait, freeing the underlying OS thread for other tasks.
 -   **Spring Boot Integration:** Spring Boot 3.2+ makes this effortless.
 By simply setting `spring.threads.virtual.enabled=true` in your properties, Spring runs each incoming web request on a virtual thread.
-Your standard, blocking `JpaRepository` and `JdbcTemplate` code automatically gains the scalability of an asynchronous application with zero code changes.
+Your standard, blocking `JpaRepository` and `JdbcTemplate` code automatically gains the [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] of an asynchronous application with zero code changes.
 -   **Benefit:** This approach avoids the "function coloring" problem, where `CompletableFuture` or other reactive types must be returned up the entire call stack, dramatically simplifying the codebase.

 **2. Alternative Approaches (For Specific Use Cases)**